SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 ## <a name="introduction"><a> Introduction

 First of all I would like to thank the European Commission (EC) for organizing the Big Data Technologies H2020 Prize.
 It has been an amazing experience!
-I would also like to thank the other participants and to congratulate the other winners, José Vilar and Yann-Aël Le Borgne for their remarkable achievement!
+I would also like to thank the other participants and congratulate the other winners, José Vilar and Yann-Aël Le Borgne for their remarkable achievement!

 ### Why this prize?
 The context of the Big Data Technologies Horizon Prize can be found on the <a href="http://ec.europa.eu/research/horizonprize/index.cfm?prize=bigdata" target="_blank"><b>competition page</b></a>.